liubgithub/maptalks.snapto/README.md

 `disable()` end snap to.

-`setMode(mode||String)` set the snap strategy, when mode is 'point', it will snap to geometries's end points.
+`setMode(mode||String)` set the snap strategy, when mode is 'point', it will snap to geometries's end points.When it set to 'line',it will snap a point which is mearest to mouse on a LineString.

 ### `...`
 ```